-A balanced workplace is critical to make all types of personalities thrive.
+A balanced workplace is critical to making all types of personalities thrive.
 If you're a team leader, your number one priority should be to set the right atmosphere.
 You must make sure that everyone feels good and has ideal conditions.

 One way to do that is to understand the nature of introverted people.
-You should look at their strengths, limitations, and understand the way they think.
+You should look at their strengths limitations and understand the way they think.

-Common Traits of Introverts are:
+Common traits of introverts are:

 - Quiet and Reserved

 - prefer to get to know a few people

 - Can understand situations clearly & Objectively